Mao's Last Dancer (film): Music

 The soundtrack score was composed by Australian composer Christopher Gordon.
 The score utilises a standard Western orchestra, with the addition of a number of Chinese instruments.
 The score won the Best Original Music Score prize at the 2009 AFI Awards (now AACTA) as well as Best Feature Score and Best Soundtrack Album at the Screen Music Awards Australia, Federation Square in Melbourne.
 An ensemble led by composer and pianist Paul Grabowsky performed excerpts from the nominated scores including Pas de Deux and Madame's Model Ballet from Mao's Last Dancer.
 The night closed with a performance of Out of the Well and Free Dance conducted by the composer.

 Reception

-The film received mixed reviews, with a score of 55% on Rotten Tomatoes based on 72 reviews. with an average rating of 6.1/10.
+The film received mixed reviews, with a score of 55% on Rotten Tomatoes based on 76 reviews.

 The film was the 15th highest-grossing film in Australia in 2009 and was the 12th highest grossing Australian film of all time as of 2010.